-The Importance of Connection for Military Families: Meet Military Family Program Coordinator, Tammy Rayner
+The Importance of Connection for Military Families: Meet Program Manager, Tammy Rayner

 Tammy Rayner is no stranger to the ups and downs of military life.
 She grew up in a military family, she married a military member (retired now, after 35 years of service), and she's worked with MFRCs across the country.
-Now, with PEI MFRC as the Military Family Program Coordinator, Tammy draws on her own experiences to assist PEI's military community.
+Now, with PEI MFRC as the Program Manager, Tammy draws on her own experiences to assist PEI's military community.

 As part of her position, Tammy assists families facing or experiencing work absences, whether that be for various short-term taskings or a longer, overseas deployment.
 These are all situations that Tammy has had first-hand experience with, both as a child with a parent who was often away and, later, as a spouse of military member, whose duties meant frequent relocations for their family (which include two children).